 Wait, what?
 How can you make money selling something that’s not a physical thing?
 Depending on your skills, it’s entirely possible.
-If you love graphic design, and you have some basic Photoshop skills, you can create digital printables, budget templates, wedding invitations or organizers.
-It’s a growing market and some people make hundreds of thousands of dollars selling digital products!
+If you love graphic design and have some basic Photoshop skills, you can create digital printables, budget templates, wedding invitations, or organizers.
+It’s a growing market, and some people make hundreds of thousands of dollars selling digital products!

 Get started: How To Sell Digital Products